mseafox-github/jekyll-serif-theme/_services/business-sales.md

 - Hiring a buyer's agent won't cost you a dime.
 Buyer's agent don't get paid by the buyer.
 They get paid by the seller.
 Typically, the buyer's agent and the seller's agent will split the commission on a home sale.
 - Buyer's agent will advise you on what to offer.
 - Buyer's agent can also advise you on financing and even help you find a lender.
+- Walk the client through any necessary paperwork.
+- Communicate with the client and other parties involved.
+- Provide information on the home inspection process.
+- Continue to support the client through the closing process.
+- One thing to keep in mind is that all real estate agents should be:
+  - Familiar with the local housing market, including pricing.
+  - Knowledgable on local and state real estate laws.
+  - Understanding of their clients' needs.

+### What Role Do Agents Play At Closing?
+Real estate agents also play a role during the closing period.
+Throughout the process, agents communicate between their client and the other party.
+Communication continues the entire time their clients are closing on a house.
+They may suggest a final walkthrough of the home close to the closing date.
+This allows you to check for any damage that has occurred since the initial contract.

+Real estate agents also look over every document, ensuring accuracy and that all terms and conditions have been met before the home deed is transferred.
+Mistakes happen, and it’s an agent’s job to find and correct them before everything is finalized.

+Agents also represent you at any meetings or contract signings.
+Several different parties can be involved in the closing process, depending on which state you’re in, including real estate attorneys, a title or escrow agent, a mortgage lender, sellers and buyers, and real estate agents.
+Agents represent their clients’ best interest not only until the sale is final, but also work to maintain a relationship.

+### What Happens If You Don't Have An Agent?
+If you’re buying a house yourself, all of the REALTOR® duties mentioned earlier become your responsibility.
+You’ll submit bids, negotiate pricing, line up inspections and handle all of the legal tasks associated with buying a home.
+It’s a lot to oversee, especially if you don’t have experience or knowledge of real estate transactions.
+It’s not impossible to represent yourself, but it’s a considerable time and energy commitment.